Oceanside Pier: 2024 fire

 At around 3:00 p.m.
 PDT on April 25, 2024, a major fire broke out at the far end of the pier.
 The pier was swiftly evacuated and no injuries were reported.
 Portions of the pier continued to smolder into the following day.
 While acknowledging that the fire had not yet been declared under control, the city's fire chief estimated at midday on April 26 that 90% of the pier was undamaged.
 The fire's point of origin was determined to be the former Ruby's Diner, a 1950s-style diner, located at the end of the pier.
 Opened in 1996 and vacated in 2021, the structure was being remodeled prior to the fire, which effectively destroyed it.

-Rebuilding the pier is expected to be completed by 2027 at an estimated cost of $17 million.
+Rebuilding the pier is expected to begin in mid 2027 at an estimated cost of $17 million.

 Activities

 Now in its sixth incarnation (built in 1987), the pier is a popular fishing spot.
 Surfing is also very popular on both the North and South sides of the pier.